 Program Philosophy and Benefits

 At Acadiana we know that it takes multiple techniques and therapeutic modalities to successfully treat the range of problems people with depression experience.
 We understand how complicated and lonesome depression is.
-At Acadiana you can rely on us to be there when you need us.
+At our depression treatment center, you can rely on us to be there when you need us.
 We will treat you with the respect you deserve while protecting your dignity.
-We fully believe that everyone who comes to us can experience a better quality of life and make a positive contribution to their community.
+We fully believe that everyone who comes to our treatment center can experience a better quality of life and make a positive contribution to their community.

 Treatment Approaches We Use to Treat Depression